pgdogdev/docs/docs/features/load-balancer/manual-routing.md

 === "SQLAlchemy"

-    [SQLAlchemy](https://www.sqlalchemy.org/) is a popular Python ORM, which supports any number of PostgreSQL connection drivers.
+    [SQLAlchemy](https://www.sqlalchemy.org/) is a Python ORM, which supports any number of PostgreSQL connection drivers.
 For example, if you're using `asyncpg`, you can set connection parameters as follows:

     ```python
     engine = create_async_engine(
         "postgresql+asyncpg://pgdog:pgdog@10.0.0.0:6432/pgdog",
         pool_size=20,
-        max_overflow=30,
-        pool_timeout=30,
-        pool_recycle=3600,
-        pool_pre_ping=True,
+        # [...]
         connect_args={"server_settings": {"pgdog.role": "primary"}},
     )
     ```